mohamedFatehy/DesignPatternsInPhp/src/Factory/AbstractFactory/README.md

 # Head First Design Pattern (in php)

-## Factory Method
+## Abstract Factory

-defines an interface for creating an object, but lets subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ----